Leibniz Universität Hannover

 Muhammad Nabeel and Falko Dressler, "Turning Sensor Networks into Distributed Antenna Arrays for Improved Communication Performance," IEEE Communications Magazine, vol. 57 (9), pp. 100-105, Sept.
 2019.

-- Muhammad Nabeel, Vishal Kumar Singh and Falko Dressler, "Efficient Data Gathering for Decentralized Diversity Combining in Heterogeneous Sensor Networks," Proceedings of IEEE Wireless Communications and Networking Conference (WCNC 2019), Marrakech, Morocco, April 2019.
+Muhammad Nabeel, Vishal Kumar Singh, and Falko Dressler, "Efficient Data Gathering for Decentralized Diversity Combining in Heterogeneous Sensor Networks," in IEEE Wireless Communications and Networking Conference (WCNC 2019), Marrakech, Morocco: IEEE, Apr.
+2019.

-- Muhammad Nabeel, Bastian Bloessl and Falko Dressler, "Efficient Receive Diversity in Distributed Sensor Networks using Selective Sample Forwarding," IEEE Transactions on Green Communications and Networking, vol. 2 (2), pp. 336-345, June 2018.
+Muhammad Nabeel, Bastian Bloessl, and Falko Dressler, "Efficient Receive Diversity in Distributed Sensor Networks using Selective Sample Forwarding," IEEE Transactions on Green Communications and Networking, vol. 2 (2), pp. 336-345, Jun.
+2018.

-- Muhammad Nabeel, Bastian Bloessl and Falko Dressler, "On Using BOC Modulation in Ultra-Low Power Sensor Networks for Wildlife Tracking," Proceedings of IEEE Wireless Communications and Networking Conference (WCNC 2016), Doha, Qatar, April 2016, pp. 848-853.
+Muhammad Nabeel, Bastian Bloessl, and Falko Dressler, "On Using BOC Modulation in Ultra-Low Power Sensor Networks for Wildlife Tracking," in IEEE Wireless Communications and Networking Conference (WCNC 2016), Doha, Qatar: IEEE, Apr.
+2016, pp. 848-853.

-- Muhammad Nabeel, Ali Imran Najam, Yvan Duroc and Fahad Rasool, "Multi-Tone Carrier Technique for Signal Recovery from Collisions in UHF RFID with Multiple Acknowledgments in a Slot," Proceedings of IEEE International Conference on Emerging Technologies (ICET 2013), Islamabad, Pakistan, December 2013.
+Muhammad Nabeel, Ali Imran Najam, Yvan Duroc, and Fahad Rasool, "Multi-Tone Carrier Technique for Signal Recovery from Collisions in UHF RFID with Multiple Acknowledgments in a Slot," in IEEE International Conference on Emerging Technologies (ICET 2013), Islamabad, Pakistan: IEEE, Dec.
+2013.